angeliferreira/environment/README.md

 The annotation *@GivenEnvironment* tells which structure will be executed before the test method.
 In the case of the annotation be in a test class, all tests that are NOT annotated with *@GivenEnvironment* or *@IgnoreEnvironment* will be executed after the execution of the Environment structure.

-The GivenEnvironment annotation supports two basic uses.
+The GivenEnvironment annotation supports some basic uses.

+#### Environment per class
-The first use you only have to pass as parameter the Environment class which has a run() method, structure Environment per class.
+You only have to pass as parameter the Environment class which has a run() method.

 Its use in a test case would be as follows: